Ph.D. in Psychology: Clinical

 • Health psychology

 Our program is a member of the Council of Clinical Health Psychology Training Programs (CCHPTP).
 Students who wish to pursue careers in medically-oriented settings or health-related problems typically will take Health Psychology I and II and Biological Bases of Health Psychology.
 These students receive clinical training (and often conduct outside research) at Beaumont Family Medicine, Henry Ford Hospital, Beaumont Pain Clinic and Wayne State Life Stress Center.
-Student research in health psychology is usually mentored by Dr. Mark Lumley as well as social health psychologist, Dr. Samuele Zilioli.
+Student research in health psychology is usually mentored by Dr. Mark Lumley and social health psychologist, Dr. Samuele Zilioli.

 • Community psychology

 Students wishing to focus on community-based problems such as homelessness, poverty, serious mental illness and related issues will usually complete Community Psychology or Theories and Methods of Program Evaluation, as well as courses outside the department (e.g., public health).
-These students receive clinical training in setting such as the Michigan Forensic Center, the Wayne State Counseling and Psychological Services center and local community mental health organizations.
+These students receive clinical training in settings such as the Michigan Forensic Center, the Wayne State Counseling and Psychological Services center and local community mental health organizations.
 Student research is usually mentored by Dr. Paul Toro.

 • Substance abuse/dependence psychology